TEHEK/offset_date/README.md

 	// and it also takes leap years into consideration offsetDate('+1M', new Date(2012, 0, 30)); 	// 2012-02-29

-	// if you really REALLY want that native weird behaviour, here's the gun,
+	// if you really REALLY want that native weird behavior, here's the gun,
 	// you know where to find your foot offsetDate('+1MM', date);		// 2011-03-02
 ```